 This unique event made Menton the largest exporter of the lemons.
-Every year, it is celebrated with a different theme as 2019 was themed on “Des Mondes Fantastiques” (Fantastic Worlds).
+Every year, it is celebrated with a different theme.
 Today, there are tons of statues and structures made with oranges and lemons.

 Several statues represent the artistic skills of the people, and the Mediterranean Sea becomes the center of attraction for these days.